neurallayer/roboquant/docs/roboquant-core.md

 # Module roboquant

-The roboquant-core module contains the functionality required to create trading strategies and back-test them.
+The roboquant module contains the functionality required to create trading strategies and back-test them.

 The flow of data between the components is as follows: